Where to see flying-foxes in Sydney

 Flying-foxes can be readily seen from the main access road through the park, and interpretive signage is located on the path above Flat Rocks.

-Duck River, Grandville
+Duck River, Granville

 Flying-foxes can be seen south of Clyde railway station from a path beside the line which crosses the river.